 Prerequisite: Must have at least 3 credits in the program area and meet the selection criteria as stated on the Work-Based Learning application.
-Please see Nikki Akins for an application.
+Applications available in the Sophomore and Junior Google Classrooms.
 Work-Based Learning: Career Practicum is a capstone course intended to provide students with opportunities to apply the skills and knowledge learned in previous CTE and general education courses within a professional work environment.
 The course allows students to earn high school credit for select models of work-based learning, which allow students to interact with industry professionals in order to extend and deepen classroom work and support the development of post-secondary and career readiness knowledge and skills.

-SCIENCE, TECHNOLOGY, ENGINEERING & MATH
+SCIENCE, TECHNOLOGY, ENGINEERING & MATH (STEM)